Canon M100 vs Sony RX100 V

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Sony Cyber-shot DSC-RX100 V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the RX100 V are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the M100 followed on from the Canon M10.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon M100 and the Sony RX100 V?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.